 Other project infrastructure present at a solar farm includes common electrical equipment such as inverters and transformers and the electrical equipment necessary to deliver energy to the existing electrical grid such as underground and overhead transmission lines.

 Further, the Mill Point Solar Project represents an approximately $500 million capital investment, which will bring significant revenue, jobs, and economic development into the Town of Glen and Montgomery County.
 The Project will also result in significant annual revenue to the Town of Glen, the Fonda-Fultonville Central School District, and Montgomery County without burdening existing resources.
-It is estimated that through the PILOT and Host Community Agreements, the project will provide additional tax revenues, which could total more than tens of millions of dollars over the life of the project.
+It is estimated that through the PILOT agreement and HCA, the project will provide additional tax revenues, which could total more than tens of millions of dollars over the life of the project.

 Solar projects are low impact and coexist well with agriculture, operating without any impact to adjacent agricultural properties.
 During the solar project’s 30 year or more lifespan, the land hosting the project gets a recovery period, allowing the soil to restore fertility and rebuild.
 Native vegetation can grow under the panels, allowing the land to retain water and topsoil and improving soil health over time, which can increase the productivity and value of the land for agriculture in the future.

 The construction, post-construction restoration, and decommissioning of the Mill Point Solar Project will be conducted in accordance with the New York State Department of Agriculture and Markets “Guidelines for Solar Energy Projects – Construction Mitigation for Agricultural Lands” to mitigate construction impacts to agricultural land.
 Further, ConnectGen will have a Stormwater Pollution Prevention Plan (SWPPP), which will outline ConnectGen’s plans for sediment and erosion controls to manage both the amount and composition of any stormwater discharged from the project site.
 There are no anticipated stormwater runoff issues for land hosting or adjacent to panel areas.